Samer Aoudi

 Setting Up a Lab Environment

-For HCT students, the three machines should be available on your lab computer.
+HCT students don't need to download the files above.
+The three machines are available on your lab PC.
 Check with your instructor.

 Related Videos: